 Assessment of the Potentially Hazardous Asteroid (PHA) population down to 100-meter scales, as part of an organized inventory of the small bodies of the solar system, is recognized as a high priority for NASA's Solar System Exploration program.
 Extrapolations from existing surveys suggest that the number of PHAs larger than 100 m is on the order of 10,000 to 20,000.
 These bodies are too faint to have been detected by the current surveys, and almost all remain undetected.

 For each object, we need to determine the orbital elements with accuracy sufficient to predict the probability of terrestrial impact within the next 100 years.
 This time scale gives sufficiently early warning for the development of mitigation strategies, as needed, and is compatible with the intrinsic time scale for dynamical chaos among the PHAs.
 For those objects with a non-negligible impact probability, we also need physical observations to determine the size, which, when combined with a "typical" density yields an estimate of the kinetic energy of the projectile.
-These goals can be achieved with the LSST.
+These goals can be achieved with Rubin Observatory.

 There are tens of thousands of uncharted PHAs of significant size.
 Their potential damage on Earth impact is shown in the chart above.
 The sky must be surveyed several times per month at a sensitivity 100 times that of current PHA surveys to find the PHAs down to 100 meters in size.

 The above graph shows the completeness ratio of the LSST survey for two different survey scenarios: a survey which is optimized to look for NEOs, and a standard survey.